Morinaga’s Classic Ramune Soda Tablet Candy

-Have you ever heard of “Ramune (ラムネ)”?
-Actually, Ramune is a classic Japanese soda pop with its roots in lemonade.
-It is often said that the soda drink is one of Japan’s summer traditions, because Ramune is definitely sold at summer festivals in Japan.
+“Ramune (ラムネ)” is a Japanese carbonated beverage with its roots in lemonade, and the soda drink is often said to be one of Japan’s summer traditions because it is definitely sold at summer festivals.

-I hear that the Japanese fizzy drink has been becoming popular in some countries in recent years, but do you know there is one more Ramune in Japan?
-Actually, the Ramune is available in candy form.
+In recent years, the Japanese fizzy drink has been becoming popular overseas, but have you ever heard there is one more Ramune in Japan? which actually is available in candy form.

 Morinaga Ramune Soda Candy

-The Ramune is a classic Japanese sugar candy.
-As the name indicates, the sugar candy has a refreshing flavor similar to Ramune soda pop.
-Shaped like a tablet, it is chalky in texture and gives a slightly fizzy sensation when melting away.
+The Ramune is a kind of sugar candy, and as its name indicates, it has a refreshing flavor similar to Ramune soda pop.
+Shaped like a tablet, the sugar candy has a chalky texture, gives a slight fizzy sensation when melting away.

-The Ramune soda candy has been widely enjoyed in Japan since a long time ago and today comes in many varieties and flavors.
-Among those, this Morinaga Ramune Soda Candy is a long time favorite of Japanese people and has been widely loved in Japan for over 40 years.
+The sweet treat, Ramune has long been loved in Japan and now comes in many varieties and various flavors.
+But among those, this Morinaga Ramune Soda Candy has been a long-time favorite for over 40 years.

 Morinaga Ramune Soda Candy is a simple sugar candy made from dextrose, tapioca starch, milk calcium, acidifier, emulsifier, and flavoring.
-Especially, 90% of the food ingredient consists of dextrose.
-Based on the nutrition facts on the side of the bottle, a bottle of the Morinaga Ramune Soda Candy (29 g) has 108 kcal.
+Especially, about 90% of the ingredient consists of dextrose.

 By the way, based on the nutrition facts label pictured above, the calories per bottle (29 grams) are 108 kcal.